Parents with children under the age of 18 should strongly consider naming a guardian.

 Here is a list of some of the factors parents should consider when naming a Guardian:

-Current relationship of the potential guardian and the child
+- The current relationship between the potential guardian and the child

-Age.
-Grandparents usually will have the time and the resources to be an excellent guardian, but they may not have the required energy for a toddler.
+- Age.
+Grandparents usually will have the time and the resources to be excellent guardians, but they may not have the required energy for a toddler.
 If your child is in his or her teens then ask them who they would like to be their guardian.

 Leaving Money to a Guardian?